jdnweltz/jdnweltz_dep.github.io/content/_index.md

       filters:
         folders:
           - project
+     # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+      buttons:
+        - name: Deep Learning
+          tag: Deep Learning
+        - name: Reinforcement Learning
+          tag: Reinforcement Learning
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'